 - Relapsing fever ticks: These ticks carry the bacterium that causes tick-borne relapsing fever.
 They are found in rodent-infested areas, most often in cabins with a rodent problem.
 Some species of this tick can live for up to 10 years, and bites are not easily seen or felt by the host.

 Now that you know about the different types of ticks, you can be on the lookout for them in your home and yard.
-If you find these pests, call a pest management professional to help you detach them from where you live.
+If you find these pests in your yard, contact the tick control professionals at Terminix® to help.